bugVanisher/bugVanisher.github.io/_posts/loadtest/2020-04-05-locust-with-prometheus-and-grafana.md

 """
     Created by bugVanisher on 2020-03-21
 """
-from locust import HttpLocust, TaskSet, task, between
+from locust import HttpUser, TaskSet, task, between

 class NoSlowQTaskSet(TaskSet):